1. Messages from the House of Representatives

 The Senate sends equivalent messages to the House.
 No action arises from such messages.

-Other messages seek action from the Senate in response to a request from the House of Representatives.
+Other messages seek action from the Senate in response to a request from the House.
 Messages of this kind include those seeking:

 - reconsideration of Senate amendments or requests to House bills, disagreed by the House, insisted on by the Senate and again disagreed by the House;